In-Tone/In-Tone/README.md

 Families:
 * database
 * server
-* app
+* app.

 Genus (FILENAME):
 * users
 * audio input
-* audio output
+* audio output.

 Species:
 * models, associations, methods, etc.
 * routes, tests
-* reducers, containers, components
+* reducers, containers, components.

 Issue#: This is for synching up with waffle.io.

 The family tells us where in our repository you're working; the genus (filename) tells us the file you're working in, and the species tells us what you're doing in the file.